-If you google around, you will conclude the Raspberry Pi does have some noisy analog audio.
-Mainly due to a ground loop issue.
-Here's a good tutorial/ DIY solution for the electrically curious.
-For everyone else, keep reading.
+If you google around, you may conclude the Raspberry Pi does have some noisy analog audio, but that's not the case in every setup.
+The culprit is due to a ground loop issue.
 You can do a few things to alleviate the issue:

 According to Porta Pi users out in the field and my testing, purchasing a ground loop isolator is the way the go.
 (You can also make a few for about $5.
 Read on for the DIY solution).
 A ground loop isolator eliminates the buzz by about 80-90%.
 These devices also work other places, like your MP3 player (or phone) plugged into your car stereo.
 (In this car example, if your MP3 player is also powered by the car you might hear that buzzz.
 If the MP3 player is running off its own battery, then you likely won't hear that buzz).

 Plug in that group loop isolater and done.

 You should also turn the alsamixer volume up higher (to about 80% or more).
 This boosts the pure audio over the noise.

 If you have positive voltage connected to your amplifier (with the speakers connected and nothing else), try connecting the audio cable from the RPi to the amp.
 If the amp powers on, then the power loop found a ground path through the analog audio ground path.
 If you connect the correct ground (to complete the loop powering the amp) you'll hear the noisy, hisssy, buzzzzzy audio even more prominently.
 We introduced the proper ground and subsequently a group loop.